abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

-This is the Blazor application we deploy on http://localhost:44307 by default using the `acme/bookstore-blazor:latest` image we have built using the `build-images-locally.ps1` script. **It is not running on HTTPS** using the `localhost.pfx` since it is running on **Nginx** and it doesn't accept `pfx` files for SSL.
+This is the Blazor application we deploy on http://localhost:44307 by default using the `acme/bookstore-blazor:latest` image that we have built using the `build-images-locally.ps1` script. **It is not running on HTTPS** using the `localhost.pfx` since it is running on **Nginx** and it doesn't accept `pfx` files for SSL.
 You can check [Nginx Configuring HTTPS Servers documentation](http://nginx.org/en/docs/http/configuring_https_servers.html) for more information and apply necessary configurations it to `nginx.conf` file under the `Blazor` folder.

 > Don't forget to rebuild the `acme/bookstore-blazor:latest` image after updating the `nginx.conf` file.